 In order to have a case heard in a federal court, it needs to fall under the federal court’s jurisdiction.
 Cases generally only do this if they in some way pertain to a federal question, which means the case pertains to a question regarding a treaty, federal law, or the U.S. Constitution.
 Most pedestrian accident cases will not.
 However, a case may also be heard in federal court if it satisfies the diversity of citizenship qualifier.
 In most cases, this means that the plaintiff and the defendant are residents of different states.
 If the value of all damages being sought is less than $75,000, however, the case is not eligible for the federal court.

-In most cases, a Phoenix-based pedestrian accident lawyers will file their cases in Maricopa County Superior Court because a jury trial does not require a unanimous jury decision.
+In most cases, a Phoenix pedestrian accident attorneys will file their cases in Maricopa County Superior Court because a jury trial does not require a unanimous jury decision.

 If you think you have a case, we would like to speak with you.
 All initial consultations with The Lamber-Goodnow Injury Law Team are complimentary.
 If we determine that your case has merit, we will finance all costs of litigation.
 We will manage all communications with insurance companies and defendants.
 We take the burden from your shoulders, and we only get paid if we obtain a favorable verdict or settlement in your case.